 There’s a wide range out there from total fixer-uppers (which I generally don’t recommend) to a totally ready-to-go, exactly-as-you-want-it perfect boat.
 All sorts of shades of gray in between the two extremes.

-I think that saying you won’t buy anything less than the perfect boat adds a lot of stress to the boat-buying process.
+Saying you won’t buy anything less than the perfect boat adds a lot of stress to the boat-buying process.
 A lot of perceived failure as boat after boat isn’t going to measure up.
 “Our boat just isn’t out there.”
 “Maybe it’s not meant to be.”

 I argue instead for looking for the “almost perfect” boat.
 The one that you actually can find.
 The one whose imperfections you can live with.